Statutory Holidays in Canada

 What is a Canadian Statutory Holiday?

 There are several holidays every year at the national level - these holidays are observed everywhere in Canada.
 In addition to these days there are other stat holidays and civic holidays on the provincial and territorial and municipal levels.

-Stat Holiday Long Weekend To-Do List
+Stat Holiday Long Weekends

 Every statutory holiday has some must-do activities.
-On New Year's Day you should either be on a cruise ship drinking champaign or have a snowball fight and party with your friends while on Canada Day its customary to rent a cottage if you don't have your own and travel "up north" for the long weekend.
+On New Year's Day you should either be on a cruise ship drinking champagne or have a snowball fight and party with your friends while on Canada Day its customary to rent a cottage if you don't have your own and travel "up north" for the long weekend.

 Victoria Day marks the unofficial start of the summer and that's when people usually pull out the barbie from the garage and keep it on the deck until Labour Day, which is the unofficial end of the summer.
 Many travel agencies and parks have special family weekend getaway packages for the long weekends for those who prefer to spend the days hiking, camping, birdwatching, canoeing, etc. What do you do during the holidays?
 Share your story with others at the stat holiday forum.